Russell-Ryan/SegEditor/README.md

 Once the GUI is loaded, there is a button for help (indicated by ![help](etc/bitmaps/help.bmp)), which will explain the various functionality.
 But one also refer to the astro-ph article for more details and/or to reference (if you find this code was useful in preparing your data or manuscript [(Ryan 2018)](http://adsabs.harvard.edu/abs/2018arXiv180804378R).

+## To Do Ideas:
+1. Add new segmap button.

 ## Additional Help
 Please contact <a href="mailto:rryan@stsci.edu?subject=SegEditor GitHub">Russell</a> with additional problems or issues, or if you are interested in contributing.